FAQ: FASTConnect® Specific

 Q: Why is the VFL not working?

 Always remember that the VFL capability of the FASTConnect connectors is to be used as a verification tool, not a validation tool.
-The tool is useful as a double check after creating a slight bend in the fiber, but should not be the only step used to confirm that proper termination has occurred.
+The tool is useful as a secondary confirmation after creating a slight bend in the fiber, but should not be the only step used to confirm that proper termination has occurred.

 If problems persist when terminating FASTConnect connectors while using a VFL it does not signify a bad connector without proper loss test results to prove a bad connection has been made.